EshaalZehra/Investment-Management-with-Python-and-Machine-Learning-Specialization/README.md

 # Investment-Management-with-Python-and-Machine-Learning-Specialization
 ♡♡♡

-Introduction to Portfolio Construction and Analysis with Python
+1.Introduction to Portfolio Construction and Analysis with Python W1
+W2
+W3
+W4

-Advanced Portfolio Construction and Analysis with Python
+2.Advanced Portfolio Construction and Analysis with Python W1
+W2
+W3
+W4

-Python and Machine-Learning for Asset Management with Alternative Data Sets
+3.Python and Machine-Learning for Asset Management with Alternative Data Sets W1
+W2
+W3
+W4
+W5

-Python and Machine-Learning for Asset Management with Alternative Data Sets
+4.Python and Machine-Learning for Asset Management with Alternative Data Sets W1
+W2
+W3
+W4